 Mike Rafi of Rafi Law Firm has helped shooting victims recover more than $15 million.
 He wins shooting cases because he knows the neighborhoods, the people, and the police.
 Mike has helped clients who were shot in places like Atlanta, College Park, Decatur, Brookhaven, Buckhead, Austell, Jonesboro, and Duluth.
-If you’re a crime victim, you may be entitled to recover money for your medical bills, lost wages, and pain and suffering.
+If you’re a crime victim in Atlanta, work with an Atlanta shooting victim lawyer because you may be entitled to recover money for your medical bills, lost wages, and pain and suffering.

 Rafi Law Firm represents family of 18-year-old murdered in Lawrenceville mall parking lot